 Since the Ninth House relates to higher education, professorship is a possibility.
 Whatever subject the native becomes fascinated with will be explained with passion, but they will inspire others to interpret life in their own way.

-A life of mental exploration and testing philosphical perspectives will give them an eclectic sense of what is possible and they will honor other's perpsectives.
+A life of mental exploration and testing philosophical perspectives will give them an eclectic sense of what is possible and they will honor other's perspectives.
 They may challenge others to explain the veracity of their beliefs.
 The difference between dogma and philosophical truth is whether it truly serves the masses and exists in the world of nature.